p0dalirius/p0dalirius/README.md

  - [Argon2Cracker](https://github.com/p0dalirius/Argon2Cracker): A multithreaded bruteforcer of argon2 hashes.
  - [ctfd-parser](https://github.com/p0dalirius/ctfd-parser): A python script to dump all the challenges locally of a CTFd-based Capture the Flag.
+ - [CpuCoresTemperatureGraph](https://github.com/p0dalirius/CpuCoresTemperatureGraph): A python tool to print CPU core temperatures for each cores.
  - [factorizator](https://github.com/p0dalirius/factorizator): A script to factorize integers with sagemath and factordb.
  - [GetFortinetSerialNumber](https://github.com/p0dalirius/GetFortinetSerialNumber): A Python script to extract the serial number of a remote Fortinet device.
  - [GithubBackupAllRepos](https://github.com/p0dalirius/GithubBackupAllRepos): A Python script to backup all repos (public or private) of a user.